swlaschin/fsharpforfunandprofit.com/_posts/2012-05-09-function-signatures.md

 ## Defining your own types for function signatures ##

 Sometimes you may want to create your own types to match a desired function signature.
-You can do this using the “type” keyword, and define the type in the same way that a signature is written:
+You can do this using the "type" keyword, and define the type in the same way that a signature is written:

 {% highlight fsharp %}
 type Adder = int -> int